-Today his portrait hangs above Almonte’s main street but references are otherwise only found in the pages of history books.
-However, among the curious-minded, intrigue surrounds him… making him a bit of an enigma.
-And that’s exactly what we like about The General.
+Today his portrait hangs above the town’s main street, but references are otherwise only found in the pages of history books.
+Among the curious-minded, intrigue still surrounds him – making him a bit of an enigma.
+That’s exactly what we like about him and why we honour The General.

-Almonte is a small eastern Ontario town (40 minutes west of Ottawa) that bustles with creative energy.
-From is restorated 19th century downtown core, to street festivals, museums and a lively shopping area with unique shops and restaurants, Almonte has become a real destination point for travellers and day-trippers.
-Officially known as the town of Mississippi Mills, it also encompasses Pakenham, Blakeney, Ramsay and Appleton.
+From its restored 19th century downtown core to popular street festivals, museums, music series and a lively shopping area with niche businesses and restaurants, Almonte has become a real destination point for travellers and day-trippers.

-Almonte was recently listed by Days Out Ontario as one of the top ten quaint villages to visit in Ontario.
+Days Out Ontario top ten quaint villages to visit in Ontario